gluefish/WatiX-cs/README.md

 		As a tester I want some keywords to be simple shortcuts to the longer C#/Webdriver commands.
 	Read all tests in from Excel -
 		As a tester I want the program to read all the test names to execute from Excel, then run them all.
+	Web Output - started 9/11 - completed 9/20
+		As a user, I want to see a web page with the information and results of every test that has been run.
+		I want to put these in a unique folder along with the other results of individual tests.
+	Method locations - completed 9/17
+		As a programmer I want to have my methods in a logical location, with a file for each kind - like Excel methods in an Excel file